wooldridgetm/Baking/README.md

 # Baking
-Sample App demonstrating fetching data from the internet, storing that data in a local db, playing videos, and more.
+Sample App demonstrating fetching data from the internet, storing that data in a local db, playing videos, custom views and more.

 Written entirely in Kotlin.